-- a) Software engineering overview and professional and ethical responsibilities (4 hours) - b) Overview of systems engineering process (.5 hours) - c) Overview of software processes and tools (3 hours) - d) Project management overview (3 hours) - e) Requirements engineering and the role of use cases (2 hours) - f) Requirements documentation presentations (2 hours) - g) Architecture models (1 hours) - h) Data processing models and documentation (5 hours) - i) User interface design and documentation (4 hour) - j) Object oriented design and documentation (5 hours) - k) Planning verification, validation and testing (3 hours) - 1) Software evolution and maintenance processes (3 hours)
+- 7. Brief list of topics to be covered - a) Software engineering overview and professional and ethical responsibilities (4 hours) - b) Overview of systems engineering process (.5 hours) - c) Overview of software processes and tools (3 hours) - d) Project management overview (3 hours) - e) Requirements engineering and the role of use cases (2 hours) - f) Requirements documentation presentations (2 hours) - g) Architecture models (1 hours) - h) Data processing models and documentation (5 hours) - i) User interface design and documentation (4 hour) - j) Object oriented design and documentation (5 hours) - k) Planning verification, validation and testing (3 hours) - 1) Software evolution and maintenance processes (3 hours)

-CSC 4550 Database Programming

-Nadimpalli Mahadev

-No textbook.

-Database Programming and Web Programming Notes.

-- 5. Specific course information

-- a. brief description of the content of the course (catalog description) Many businesses, small and large, utilize user-interfaces to access databases to provide security as well as multiple user access to the databases.
+- 1. Course number and name CSC 4550 Database Programming - 2.
+Credits and contact hours 3 Credits, 37.5 Hours - 3.
+Instructor's or course coordinator's name Nadimpalli Mahadev - 4.
+Text book, title, author, and year - No textbook. - a. other supplemental materials - Database Programming and Web Programming Notes. - 5.
+Specific course information - a. brief description of the content of the course (catalog description) Many businesses, small and large, utilize user-interfaces to access databases to provide security as well as multiple user access to the databases.
 This course will introduce the student to software components designed for database programming in a higher-level language.
 Each student works on a project of applied nature that involves documenting the requirements of a database, creating the database, and designing the user-interface to access the database.
-Working knowledge of the host language is required.

-- b. prerequisites or co-requisites

-CSC 2400 and permission from the instructor

-c. indicate whether a required, elective, or selected elective (as per Table 5-1) course in the program
+Working knowledge of the host language is required. - b. prerequisites or co-requisites CSC 2400 and permission from the instructor - c. indicate whether a required, elective, or selected elective (as per Table 5-1) course in the program - Elective - 6.
+Specific goals for the course - a. specific outcomes of instruction, ex.
+The student will be able to explain the significance of current research about a particular topic.